Grand Staircase–Escalante National Monument: National monument

 The right to maintain and improve the many unpaved roads in the national monument is disputed, with county officials placing county road signs on the roads they claim and occasionally applying bulldozers to grade claimed roads, while the Bureau of Land Management tries to exert control over the same roads.
 Litigation between the state and federal government over R.S.
 2477 and road maintenance in the national monument is an ongoing issue.

+Reduction in size, restoration, and lawsuits

 On December 4, 2017, President Donald Trump ordered that the monument's size be reduced by nearly 47% to 1003863 acres, with the remainder divided into three areas, two of which border one another along the Paria River.
 Bears Ears National Monument was significantly reduced in size at the same time.
 Conservation, angling, hunting, and outdoor recreation groups filed suit to block any reduction in the national monument, arguing that the president has no legal authority to materially shrink a national monument.
 The cases were still pending at the 2020 election.
+The Trump administration subsequently approved logging within the national monument and coal mining in the area that was removed from the monument.

 On his first day in office, President Joe Biden signed an executive order calling for a review of the reduction of the Bears Ears and Grand Staircase–Escalante monuments.
 On October 8, 2021, he restored the original boundaries.

+Two lawsuits, Garfield County v.
+Biden, filed by the state of Utah and two Utah counties, and Dalton v.
+Biden, filed by a mining company and recreationalists, seek to overturn the reaffirmed original boundaries and attack the Antiquities Act.
+The tribes filed motions to intervene.

+On August 11, 2023, U.S. District Judge David Nuffer dismissed both cases, explaining that "the Antiquities Act gives the president broad authority to designate national monuments and that courts cannot second-guess that authority."
+The state of Utah and other parties have since appealed the dismissal, but no such challenge has been successful in 100 years of the Antiquity Act's history.
+The United States Court of Appeals for the Tenth Circuit heard the case in September 2024.